What Is Fleet Telematics and How Does It Work?

+A vital part of fleet management systems, telematics provides a comprehensive overview of fleet performance using GPS tracking, dash cam recorders, and other specialty hardware.
 Fleet telematics consolidates vehicle tracking information into one location, like a dispatch office or garage, to gain up-to-date or real-time information about vehicles or driver behavior.
-A vital part of fleet management, telematics provides a comprehensive overview of fleet performance using Global Positioning Systems (GPS) tracking, dash cam recorders, and other specialty hardware.

 How Does Telematics Work?

-Vehicle telematics combine onboard sensors (GPS, cameras, etc) with telecommunication systems (cellular, satellite).
+Vehicle telematics combines onboard sensors and plug-ins (GPS, cameras, etc) with telecommunication systems (cellular, satellite).
 Today, fleet tracking is via wireless or GPS technology, sending real-time information taken from sensors like GPS, video recorders, and vehicle sensors.
-An entire fleet of vehicles can connect across satellite or cellular networks for faster uploads.
-Data is updated on secure fleet communication system (FCS) servers which can be accessed from anywhere.
-Fleet managers utilize real-time communication apps to stay informed about route changes, fuel consumption, or vehicle conditions.
+The data goes straight from the sensors to a cloud-based server that can be accessed from anywhere with an internet connection.

 Types of telematics devices and vehicle sensors include:

-Often part of fleet management and maintenance systems, telematics are primarily used to track vehicle conditions and driver behavior.
+Often part of fleet management and maintenance systems, telematics are primarily used to track vehicle conditions and driver behavior, which can have several benefits for fleet management.

-Telematics helps fleet owners know how drivers behave on the road.
+Telematics helps fleet owners monitor drivers’ behavior on the road.
 Monitoring can be as simple as whether or not a driver regularly wears a seat belt or if there are multiple instances of harsh braking along a route.
 Good driver habits can lead to lower insurance premiums for the entire fleet.
-And in an accident, emergency transponders can automatically send distress messages if a driver cannot get help for themselves.
+In an accident, emergency transponders can automatically send distress messages if a driver cannot get help for themselves.
 Telematics also provides an accurate way to record hours of service so drivers get the time off they deserve.

 The Future of Telematics